SUMMARY

 ANALYSIS

-Readers are urged to practice good conduct in their lives in society so that even unbelievers will see their good deeds and one day be moved to glorify God.
-They are to bear even unjust social structures, practices, and governments “for the Lord’s sake,” because by doing right they will put to silence false charges by foolish opponents.
-Finally, they are called servants (“slaves,” literally) of God; because of that, they now live as free people (free from living only for themselves and free to live for others, not using their ultimate freedom as a pretext for evil).
-It should come as no surprise that this passage and others like it were drawn upon by Christians serving under the Communist regimes of Eastern Europe in the latter half of the twentieth century.
+The passage begins by acknowledging the reality that the hearers feel: though they have not physically moved, they feel like “aliens and exiles” in their own homes and lands.Despite their alienation, the author urges followers of Jesus to practice good conduct in society so that unbelievers will see their good deeds and one day be moved to glorify God.
+Followers of Jesus must bear unjust social structures and governments “for the Lord’s sake,” because by acting honorably they will silence the false charges of their foolish oppressors.
+Finally, the author reminds the followers of Jesus of the paradox of the Christian life: they are servants (“slaves,” literally) of God, but that servitude grants them freedom.
+It should come as no surprise that this passage and others like it have given hope and strength to Christians through the centuries, including those suffering under the Communist regimes of Eastern Europe in the latter half of the 20th century.